Zach and I have a fabulous fur family.

-Our fur family includes two shih tzus and a bunny (he’s technically a rabbit because he is 4).
+Our fur family includes two shih tzus and a bunny (he’s technically a rabbit).
 Sir Pancakes is our sweet and hilarious bunny.
 His formal name is Sir Pancakes because Pancakes is apparently a “girly name”.
 We call him Pancakes for short but introduce him as Sir Pancakes to new friends.

-He was not a planned addition.
-I was visiting a friend in Whitefish and stopped at Rosaurs to pick up some food.
+He was not a planned addition to our family.
+I was visiting a friend in Whitefish and stopped at Rosaurs to pick up some grub.
 A vehicle pulled up and these kids started setting out cages with bunnies in them.
 I observed from a distance as car after car pulled in and started hauling these rabbits away.

 A 4H family was sending their kids off to MSU Bozeman (ESGGCG) and would no longer be showing rabbits.
 I watched with total fascination at how quickly this all happened and within minutes I was standing there and it was just me and Pancakes.